-7.2 Site Goals
+8.2 Site Goals

-Management Plans will establish the goals and objectives for the site.
+Management Plans establish the goals and objectives for the site.
 The site goal is a broad statement that describes the desired outcome of all measures implemented at the site including the acreage of individual habitat types intended for crediting.
 The site goal will assist in determining which potential restoration measures are most appropriate.

-7.3 Habitat Restoration Measures
+8.3 Habitat Restoration Measures

-Management Plans will contain the details of the proposed restoration measures.
+Management Plans contain the details of the proposed restoration measures.
 The depth of information within this section will be dependent on the complexity of the proposed restoration measures.
 The Management Plan will include detailed plans for any active enhancement or restoration measure, schedules for implementation and if applicable, cost estimates for construction and maintenance over the life of the project and license term.

-7.4 Objectives and Performance Standards
+8.4 Objectives and Performance Standards

-Objectives and performance standards will be developed for each restoration measure based upon the site goals.
+Objectives and performance standards e developed for each restoration measure are based upon the site goals.
 Objectives for each restoration measure are necessary to determine whether the stated site goal has been achieved.
 Performance standards will include quantifiable components that can be measured during monitoring and maintenance activities to allow project managers to evaluate whether a particular objective is being met.
 Performance standards can vary from general standards (e.g., install 1,000' of fencing) that only require periodic inspection to very specific measures (i.e. >80% of installed plants surviving at the end of 5-year monitoring period) that will require extensive monitoring efforts.

-7.5 Operations and Maintenance
+8.5 Operations and Maintenance

-Operations and maintenance measures will be developed for each site as appropriate and will be included in the overall Management Plan.
+Operations and maintenance measures are developed for each site as appropriate and are included in the overall Management Plan.
 An important component of the operations and maintenance section of the Management Plan will include monitoring, which will help assure the success of a project and serve as a valuable planning tool for upcoming years.
 Review of monitoring data will allow managers to evaluate the need for adaptive management, identify which restoration measures succeeded or failed, and identify which measures were most cost effective.
 Monitoring activities will include data collection sufficient to determine if the performance standards and objectives of the Management Plan are being met.
 The Management Plan will also include provisions for ongoing access to the site.

-7.6 Budget
+8.6 Budget

-The Management Plan will contain budget estimates that take into account the proposed restoration measures, project monitoring, and contingencies for the implementation of adaptive management tasks.
-Cost estimates for project design, project implementation, and operations and maintenance will be included with the Management Plan budgets.
+The Management Plan contains budget estimates that take into account the proposed restoration measures, project monitoring, and contingencies for the implementation of adaptive management tasks.
+Cost estimates for project design, project implementation, and operations and maintenance are included with the Management Plan budgets.

-7.7 Schedule
+8.7 Schedule

-The Management Plan will contain detailed timelines for key deliverables.
-The level of detail provided within the implementation schedule will be dependent on the nature of the particular measures.
+The Management Plan contains detailed timelines for key deliverables.
+The level of detail provided within the implementation schedule is dependent on the nature of the particular measures.

-8 HABITAT ACREAGE REPLACEMENT ACCOUNTING
+9.0 HABITAT ACREAGE REPLACEMENT ACCOUNTING

-As specified by condition 8.B.1. in Appendix D to the License, Avista "shall receive credit" against the 1,368-acre requirement "for any land restored or acquired" pursuant to condition 8 "upon completion of any needed restoration activities on the acquired lands."
-Once the appropriate property rights are acquired and a site-specific Management Plan is approved by the Secretary, Avista, in collaboration with the Tribe, shall propose to BIA the extent of credit, calculated on a 1:1 or acre-for-acre basis, requested for acquired or restored lands that meet the definitions set forth in Section 3.4 herein.
+As specified by the License, Avista "shall receive credit" against the 1,424-acre requirement (revised from 1,368 acres) "for any land restored or acquired" pursuant to condition 8 "upon completion of any needed restoration activities on the acquired lands."
+Once the appropriate property rights are acquired and a site-specific Management Plan is approved by Interior, Avista, in collaboration with the Tribe, shall propose to BIA the extent of credit, calculated on a 1:1 or acre-for-acre basis, requested for acquired or restored lands that meet the definitions set forth in Section 3.4 herein.